A kidney needed for a transplant operation has been delivered to the hospital where it was needed by drone for the first time ever.

 But this is far from the first time we've heard of drones being used for some pretty amazing things, or to make jobs quicker and easier.

-Now two years later, the system is still in development.
+Just over two years later, the system is still in development.

 But if it's rolled out, it would mean that customers could place Amazon orders and receive their package very quickly.